apparebit/shantay/README.md

 file's name.

-### 3.3 Summary Statistics: `meta.json`, `all-data.parquet`, etc
+### 3.3 Summary Statistics

 In addition to yearly directories, *shantay* also stores the following two files inside root directories.

-  - `meta.json` contains an object with the `category` used for selecting the data extract and some statistics about `releases`. `batch_count` must be the number of daily data files and `sha256` must be the (recursive) digest of the digests in the `sha256.txt` file.
+  - A JSON file named after the category, e.g., `protection-of-minors.json` contains an object with the `category` used for selecting the data extract and some statistics about `releases`. `batch_count` must be the number of daily data files and `sha256` must be the (recursive) digest of the digests in the `sha256.txt` file.

-  - `all-data.parquet` contains the summary statistics about the full database.
+  - `db.parquet` contains the summary statistics about the full database.
     Statistics for category-specific subsets are named after their categories.
     Each file basically is a non-tidy, long data frame that uses up to seven columns for identifying variables and up to four columns for identifying values.
-While an encoding with fewer columns is eminently feasible, the schema is optimized for being easy to work with (e.g., aggregations are trivial) and compact to store (e.g., a column of nulls requires almost no space).
+While an encoding with fewer columns is eminently feasible, the schema is optimized for being easy to work with (e.g., aggregations are trivial) and compact to store (e.g., a column with mostly nulls requires almost no space).

     The individual columns are: